 If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
-We can provide you with a variation request template.
+A variation application form is available on business.gov.au.

 We will only consider a request for a variation submitted before the agreement end date.